 Like malaise, fatigue has a large number of possible explanations.
-It can be attributed to lifestyle factors, illnesses, and certain medications.
+It can be due to lifestyle factors, illnesses, and certain medications.

-Your doctor will likely first perform a physical examination.
-He or she will be looking for an obvious physical condition that could be causing your malaise or clues to its root cause.
+Your doctor will perform a physical examination.
+They’ll look for an obvious physical condition that could be the cause of your malaise or could give clues about its cause.

-Your doctor will also probably ask questions about your malaise.
+Your doctor will also ask questions about your malaise.
 Be prepared to provide details such as approximately when the malaise started and whether the malaise seems to come and go, or is constantly present.

-Your doctor may have a better idea of what is causing you to feel generally unwell after the exam.
-At that point, he or she may order medical testing to confirm or rule out one or more diagnoses.
+Your doctor may have a better idea of what’s causing you to feel generally unwell after the exam.
+At that point, they may order tests to confirm or rule out one or more diagnoses.
 These tests may include blood tests, X-rays, and other diagnostic tools.

 Malaise is not a condition in and of itself.
-Therefore, treatment will be aimed at addressing the underlying cause.
-It is impossible to predict what this treatment will consist of because malaise can be caused by something as simple as the flu or something as serious as leukemia.
+Therefore, treatment will aim at addressing the underlying cause.
+It’s impossible to predict what this treatment will consist of because malaise can be due to a wide variety of conditions.